Generic Name: daclizumab (dah KLIH zyoo mab)

 Daclizumab may also be used for purposes other than those listed in this medication guide.

-This medicine can cause serious or life-threatening side effects on your liver.
-Call your doctor right away if you have symptoms of liver problems, such as nausea, vomiting, upper stomach pain, tiredness, loss of appetite, dark urine, or jaundice (yellowing of the skin or eyes).
+This medicine can cause serious or fatal liver problems.
+Call your doctor right away if you have symptoms such as nausea, vomiting, upper stomach pain, tiredness, loss of appetite, dark urine, or jaundice (yellowing of the skin or eyes).

 You will need frequent blood tests to check your liver function during treatment and after you stop using this medicine.
 Future doses may be delayed based on the results of these tests.

 Daclizumab may also increase your risk of certain infections or immune system problems.
-Tell your doctor if you have skin rash or irritation, fever, swollen glands, diarrhea, stomach pain, blood in your stools, or any other new or unusual symptoms.
+Call your doctor if you have a skin rash, fever, swollen glands, diarrhea, stomach pain, blood in your stools, or any other new or unusual symptoms.

 You should not use daclizumab if you are allergic to it, or if you have: